Pennsylvania Concealed Weapon Laws - Can You Open Carry in PA? - Is Open Carry Legal in Pennsylvania? - PA Gun Laws - Free Consults

 pennsylvania conceal carry law

 Under the Pennsylvania State Constitution (Art.
 I § 21), all citizens preserve a right to “bear arms in defense of themselves and the State.”
-Because Pennsylvania maintains an open carry policy, anyone who is at least 18 years of age, and is not prohibited by law to own and hold firearms, may openly carry a handgun in plain sight without a license, except in vehicles.
+Because Pennsylvania maintains an open carry policy, anyone who is at least 18 years of age and is not prohibited by law from owning and holding firearms may openly carry a handgun in plain sight without a license, except in vehicles.
 However, you must obtain a permit in order to carry a concealed weapon.

 Exceptions to this rule are: